parrt/msds501/notes/computation.md

 *for each quantity in Quantity list*:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*print quanity*

+The template for a for each loop looks like:

+for each *x* in *sequence*:<br>
+&nbsp;&nbsp;&nbsp;&nbsp;*operate on x*

+where *sequence* is typically a list or set.

 ### Indexed loops

-Using the for-each kind of loop, we can rephrase the counter loop from above more simply:
+Using the for-each kind of loop, we can rephrase the 1 to 5 counter loop from above more simply as:

 *for each value i in set 1..5*:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*print "hi"*

 There are 5 elements in the set 1..5 and so the for-each loop goes around 5 times.
 In this case, the loop operation doesn't use the iterated value, *i*, but *i*'s value would be available to any operation(s) that needed it.

+**Exercise**: Write a pseudocode indexed-loop to print the numbers from 5 to 10, inclusively.

+Indexed loops are more general than the for-each loops.
+For example, this loop:

+*for each quantity in Quantity list*:<br>
+&nbsp;&nbsp;&nbsp;&nbsp;*print quanity*

+is equivalent to:

+*for each value i in set 0..n-1*:<br>
+&nbsp;&nbsp;&nbsp;&nbsp;*print Quantity<sub>i</sub>*

+where *Quantity<sub>i</sub>* is the *i<sup>th</sup>* value of Quantity.

+Because Python starts list indexing and 0, let's stick with that convention and that loop iterates from index 0 to *n*-1 for *n* elements in the lists.
+The length of Quantity is expressed as *len(Quantity)*.

-We tend to use such loops that iterate through a range of integers when traversing multiple lists at the same time.
-(To traverse a single list, we'd use the for-each loop.)
+We tend to use indexed loops, that iterate through a range of integers, when traversing multiple lists at the same time.
+(To traverse a single list, we'd normally use a for-each loop.)
 For example, recall the visualization from the [combine programming pattern](patterns.md#combine):

 <img src=images/map-mult.png width=490>

-We can implement that pattern using a loop.
+We can implement that pattern using an indexed loop.
 At each time step, the loop operation needs to examine the same position in two lists.
-Because Python starts list indexing and 0, let's stick with that convention and iterate from index 0 to *n*-1 for *n* elements in the lists.

 *for each value i in set 0..n-1*:<br>
-&nbsp;&nbsp;&nbsp;&nbsp;*let ith Cost be ith Quantity times ith Unit Price*
+&nbsp;&nbsp;&nbsp;&nbsp;*let Cost<sub>i</sub> be Quantity<sub>i</sub> times UnitPrice<sub>i</sub>*

+### Nested loops

+We can also repeat repeated instructions, which we call a *nested loop*.
+For example, the risotto recipe goes on to say:

+> Continue adding broth 1/2 cup at a time, stirring continuously, until the liquid is absorbed and the rice is *al dente*, about 15 to 20 minutes.

+We are supposed to add broth until we run out of it, 1/2 cup at a time.
+For each 1/2 cup we add, we are to stir until it is absorbed.
+Making the recipe more precise, we might express it like this as a nested loop:

+*while there is more broth:*<br>
+&nbsp;&nbsp;&nbsp;&nbsp;*add 1/2 cup broth to pot*<br>
+&nbsp;&nbsp;&nbsp;&nbsp;*while broth not absorbed:*<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*stir rice in pot*

+This pops out from our loop template by identifying the two conditional expressions and the loop operations.

 ## Rephrasing programming patterns